usgs/shakemap/docs/_sources/manual4_0/tg_verification.rst.txt

 :num:`Figure #verification-test-one` shows the results of Test 0001.
 This test places two observation points along a line.
 As discussed above, the GMPE evaluates to 0 (in log units) everywhere.
-Each observation in this test also has an amplitude of 0.0 (in log units), so the computed bias of the event is 0.
+Both observations in this test also have an amplitude of 0.0 (in log units), so the computed bias of the event is 0.
 Thus, the conditional mean amplitude evaluates to 0 everywhere.
 The standard deviation is 0 at the location of the observations, and at great distances